- My Account

 If you are looking for information about filing for unemployment assistance, searching for jobs online, avoiding scams, writing a resume, building workplace skills, and choosing a career, you have come to the right place!

 Click through the tabs to explore the guide.
-Click Contact at the top of every page to send librarians an email, or call the Information Desk at Kennedy or Maring-Hunt with questions (when regular business resumes.)
+Click Contact at the top of every page to send librarians an email, or call the Information Desk at Kennedy or Maring-Hunt with questions.